Willian199/dart_ddi/README.md

 ### aroundGet
 - Invoked when retrieving an instance.
 - Customize the behavior of the retrieved instance before it is returned.
-- If you change some value, the next time you get this instance, it will apply again.
-Be aware that this can lead to unexpected functionality.
+- If you change any value, the next time you get this instance, it will be applied again.
+Be aware that this can lead to unexpected behavior.

 ### aroundDestroy
 - Invoked when an instance is being destroyed.